-The American Cancer Society estimates for breast cancer in men in the United States are for 2013:
+The American Cancer Society estimates for breast cancer in men in the United States for 2016 are:

-- About 2,240 new cases of invasive breast cancer will be diagnosed among men
+- About 2,600 new cases of invasive breast cancer will be diagnosed

 Breast cancer is about 100 times less common among men than among women.
 For men, the lifetime risk of getting breast cancer is about 1 in 1,000.
 The number of breast cancer cases in men relative to the population has been fairly stable over the last 30 years.